 For Ducati Monster Tail Lights

 As many of you have probably noticed by driving around, many tractor trailors, mass transit vehicles, and luxury cars are now using LED's for turn signals, brake lights, and tail lights.
-I've been intrigued by the way the light from these lights seems clear and focused and is visible from a longer distance.
-Looking further into the topic, there are even more advantages to LED's.
+I've been intrigued by the way the light from LED's seems clear and focused, as well as how visible it is from a longer distance.
+There are many advantages to using LED's for this application.
 If they are not overdriven (supplied with too much current for a gain in brightness) they can last thousands and thousands of hours of operation.
 LED's are solid state devices that convert electrical energy to light typically at 90% efficiency or better, compared to a light bulb that is typically 40-60% efficient.
 They give off very little heat, and the LED package is not nearly as sensative to vibration as a light bulb is.
-The goal here is to make the tail light more reliable, visible, and hopefully safer...
+The time LED's take to reach full brightness is much less than with light bulbs.
+For braking, it can give you the advantage if up to 200ms, which effectively is increased stopping distance.
+Consider what this represents at different speeds.
+On the highway, it is significant!
+The goal here is to make the tail light that is more reliable, visible, and hopefully safer...

 I made a basic prototype of the array with 24 LED's.
 At full brightness, the brake light was very visible, but the running light needed a little help.
 This version uses 45 5mm LED's.
 Step 1 was to measure the inside of the lense and develop an attractive placement pattern for the LED's.
 I decided to follow the contours of the tail lense, because the prototype was a rectangular pattern, which I didnt like the look of.